jaehoosu/osgi-hello-world/README.md

 ## Servlets, published directly in Activator

 **Note:** This approach allows REST resource classes to have request life-cycle and allow injecting @QueryParams etc directly into the class.
-However, because the service is no longer a singleton publishet into OSGi service registry it's a bit tricky to inject other OSGi services into resource class - see examples on how this is achived, using a "trick" with static field (it's not very nice - still looking for better solution).
+However, because the service is no longer a singleton published into OSGi service registry it's a bit tricky to inject other OSGi services into resource class - see examples on how this is achived, using a "trick" with static field (it's not very nice - still looking for better solution).

 - 09 - simplest servlet, published in Activator
 - 11 - same as above, using Declarative Services injection